WithSecureLabs/cloud-wiki/docs/aws/services/IAM.md

 ## Service Control Policy (SCP)

-A feature of [AWS Organizations](./Organizations) that supports blocking actions across entire accounts or OUs in the organization.
+A feature of AWS Organizations that supports blocking actions across entire accounts or OUs in the organization.
 They operate in a similar manner to permission boundaries with regards to limiting the maximum permissions a role may have.
 They can block even the root user in an account from taking particular actions.

-See the [Organizations](./Organizations) page for more detail, but in summary, SCPs:
+See the Organization page for more detail, but in summary, SCPs:

 - Control maximum available permissions for all accounts in the organization.
 - Block even the root user from performing actions.